-Full mouth reconstruction is available from Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Full mouth reconstruction is available from Total Care Implant Dentistry in Irvine and the surrounding area.
 There are numerous treatment options to help restore teeth form and function.
 Contact us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 Candidates for Full Mouth Reconstruction

 Patients who have dental problems throughout their entire mouths and require extensive restoration are good candidates for full mouth reconstruction.
 These problems may result from significant trauma during an accident, decay, wear from grinding, or habit-based damage.
 Other treatment candidates include people with severe dental conditions from birth, such as amelogenesis, dentinogenesis imperfecta, and ectodermal dysplasia.

 Some reconstruction treatments involve surgery, particularly implants or procedures that necessitate bone grafting.
 This typically requires that the patient is in good overall health.
 Therefore, a full mouth reconstruction may not be an immediate option for patients with other health issues.